About me, my photography, my gear, and the other photographers that inspire me.

 I process my photos on a custom-built hackintosh using the following software: Capture One Pro; Affinity Photo; Adobe Photoshop CC; Lightroom Classic CC; Starry Landscape Stacker; Topaz DeNoise; Lumenzia; Iridient X-Transformer; and FastRawViewer.

-I'm also a member of an incredible camera club here in New Jersey, that has won state, national, and even international photo competitions – the Camera Naturalist Photo Club.
+I'm also a member of two incredible camera clubs here in New Jersey, that have won state, national, and even international photo competitions – the Camera Naturalist Photo Club, and the Livingston Camera Club.
 I'm continually inspired by the stunning nature photos exhibited by other members of the club, some of whom have been making pictures for longer than I've been alive.